 - Dimension of Bolt head and Nuts

-ASTM standard gives the list of marking symbol for various material grades.
+ASTM standard gives the list of marking symbols for various material grades.
 Check the image below ASTM A193 Gr B7M just marked as B7 at one end and Manufacturer’s identification mark on other ends.
-In the case of hex head bolt, both the symbols are marked on the bolt head.
+In the case of a hex head bolt, both the symbols are marked on the bolt head.

 What is Hot Bolting?

-- for replacing corroded or damaged bolts
+- Replacing corroded or damaged bolts

-- for upgrading the material specification/grades of bolts
+- Upgrading the material specification/grades of bolts

 - Minimize the time spent freeing bolts during plant shutdown

 Hot bolting is a hazardous activity, and utmost care is necessary while performing the same.